Joanartdacosta/joanartdacosta/README.md

 <p>I’m currently focused in learning **Javascript & React** while I am working in projects.</p>

+<p>After few years working in Pharmaceutical Industry, I found a new passion - coding.
+Now, I am looking forward for an opportunity to develop my career in IT.</p>

 <p> I will be very happy to welcome you.
 For more information about me, services or collaborations you can contact me using my socials or writing directly to my email: jrtdacosta@gmail.com.</p>

 <h3 align="left">Connect with me:</h3>